gillham/speedscript/README.md

 # Source code for *SpeedScript* by Charles Brannon

+## Intro

 This repository has the source code for the *SpeedScript* word processor by Charles Brannon for the Commodore 64.

+The "original" source as shown in the book in is the `original` directory.
+Also in the `original` directory are monolithic versions converted to `ca65` format.
+The code in `src` has been split up into different modules, but by using segments it generates the exact same matching binary as originally released for *SpeedScript* 3.2r2.
+It is a bit clumsy right now, but is my first attempt and should get cleaned up a bit over time.

+More work is needed to add patches and use conditional assembly.
+This will allow us to build the original binaries as well as versions with certain patches.
+For example, building *SpeedScript-80* should be fairly straight-forward, while building *SpeedScript 128* would be more involved.
+Short patches are more readily reverse engineered and integrated.
+I'm not aware of any source for *SpeedScript-80*, *SpeedScript 128*, or *SpeedScript 128 Plus* so it will have to be reverse engineered from a disassembly.

+## SpeedScript Overview

 The *SpeedScript* word processor was very popular as it was made freely available as a "type-in" program in COMPUTE!
 Magazine and COMPUTE!
 Gazette.
 It was available for the Commodore 64/128, VIC-20, Atari 800, and Apple II.

 This repository has the source code as published by COMPUTE!
 Magazine in a book made up of several articles from the magazines.
 The source code was not made available in the magazines.
 Primarily due to its length I would assume and the fact that most end users wouldn't be able to use it.
 They were interested in using the word processor directly and wouldn't have the PAL Assembler.